avaneev/prvhash/README.md

 considering the program has no user input or programmer's entropy or any logic (no constants, with all parameters initially set to zero).
 More specific
-observations: 1. all final values are shift-and-or compositions of 1-bit "random" values, in fact representing a common 16-bit PCM sampled signal, but obtained in a "dot-matrix printer" way; 2. the orange graph is only slightly longer before a repeat (common to PRNGs) despite larger `PH_HASH_COUNT`, at the same time both graphs are seemingly time-aligned; 3.
+observations: 1. all final values are shift-and-or compositions of 1-bit "random" values, in fact representing a common 16-bit PCM sampled signal (shift-2 auto-correlation equals 0.4-0.44 approximately), but obtained in a "dot-matrix printer" way; 2. the orange graph is only slightly longer before a repeat (common to PRNGs) despite larger `PH_HASH_COUNT`, at the same time both graphs are seemingly time-aligned; 3.
 1-bit return values on both runs are aligned to 16 positions, to produce repeating sequences "as is", without any sort of value range skew; 4. the orange graph is produced from an order-reversed shift-and-or, but with the same underlying algorithm;
 5. so far, no other combinations of "reading" parameters produce anything as "intelligent" as these graphs (but there may be other yet-to-be-decoded information available); 6. from drumming musician's (or an experienced DSP